curtisqt30/335-Project-1-Group-3/Algorithm 3/README.md

 The function takes 5 vectors as inputs: mySchedule, myDailyAct, otherSchedules, otherDailyActs, and duration.
 It will then compute the available times for the group to meet in a set hash map, availableTimes.

-The overall worst-case time complexity of the groupScheduler function is O(log n).
+The overall worst-case time complexity of the groupScheduler function is O(n log n).